 When it comes to jobs, the choice in this election is not between putting up a wall around America or allowing every job to disappear overseas.
 The truth is, we won't be able to bring back every job that we've lost, but that doesn't mean we should follow John McCain's plan to keep giving tax breaks to corporations that send American jobs overseas.
 I will end those breaks as President, and I will give American businesses a \$3,000 tax credit for every job they create right here in the United States of America.
-I'll eliminate capital gains taxes for small businesses and start-up companies that are the engine of job creation in this country.
 We'll create two million new jobs by rebuilding our crumbling roads, and bridges, and schools, and by laying broadband lines to reach every corner of the country.
 And I will invest \$15 billion a year in renewable sources of energy to create five million new energy jobs over the next decade - jobs that pay well and can't be outsourced; jobs building solar panels and wind turbines and a new electricity grid; jobs building the fuel-efficient cars of tomorrow, not in Japan or South Korea but here in the United States of America; jobs that will help us eliminate the oil we import from the Middle East in ten years and help save the planet in the bargain.
 That's how America can lead again.